Photo Credit: william_wlech

 You’re officially a resident of Concord!
 Now there are just a few logistical things to take care of and you can consider your move complete.

-- Make Friends and Meet New People: Making connections in a new city can be hard, but the internet has a ton of great resouces.
+- Make friends and meet new people: Making connections in a new city can be hard, but the internet has a ton of great resources.
 Check out Meetup to network with people who have similar interests and r/concord to keep up to date with what’s going on around town.

 And you’ll also want to have an idea about the restaurant scene in Concord, which can be a bit difficult.
 To get you started, this site has a decent list of places to check out.

-And if you’re looking for something a bit greener, TripAdvisor has a pretty solid list of Concord’s best parks.
+If you’re looking for something a bit greener, TripAdvisor has a pretty solid list of Concord’s best parks, like Mount Diablo.

-That’s pretty much it, you’re completely ready to move to Concord!
+That’s pretty much it, you’re ready to move to Concord!
+Let us know if we missed anything in the comments.